kalmanlukelin/Stock-Price-Prediction-with-Machine-Learning/README.md

 Sign of difference between tomorrow’s stock price and that of 40 days ago.
 ![Image](https://github.com/LukeLinn/ICA_project/blob/master/result_pictures/test_features_40.png)

-As a result, features would effect more on the sign of difference between tomorrow's stock price and that of 40 day age.
+As a result, features would have more effects on the sign of difference between tomorrow's stock price and that of 40 day age.

 ## Built with
 * numpy